Asst. Volleyball/Asst. Softballlcorre@neisd.net

 Asst.
 Football/Asst.
 Softballjhinto1@neisd.net

-Coach Hinton is in his first year at Reagan High School and 11th season coaching Football.
+Coach Hinton is in his 12th year of coaching Football.
 Growing up in Kerrville, TX, Coach Hinton graduated from Tivy HS in 2004 where he played Football and Baseball for the Antlers.

 He then attended Baylor University where he worked for the Baylor Bears Football team as a Student Assistant/Manager and got to experience being part of a Division I college program.
 After graduating from Baylor, Coach Hinton went on to West Texas A &amp; M University where he completed his Master's degree and served as an Assistant Coach working with the Wide Receivers for the 2008-2014 seasons.
 While at West Texas A &amp; M, the Buffaloes won 2 bowl games (Kanza Bowl in 2009 and 2011), had 4 NCAA playoff appearances (2008, 2010, 2012, and 2013), and reached the National Semi-finals in 2012 and the National Quarter-finals in 2013.

 During 2015-2016, Coach Hinton was at Oak Ridge HS in Conroe, TX, where he served as the Wide Receivers coach, JV Baseball coach, and taught Special Education.

 From 2016-2018, he was at Jack C. Hays HS in Buda, TX, where he was the Offensive Coordinator/Wide Receivers coach, Freshman Baseball coach, and taught in the Special Education and History Departments.

 Coach Hinton is married to his wife, Jessica, and they have 4 daughters.